MysteryPancake/Houdini-OpenCL/README.md

 In VEX, you can run over Detail, Primitives, Points and Vertices.

-OpenCL doesn't care what you run it over, it just gives you the index of the current workitem and hopes for the best.
+OpenCL doesn't care about this.
+It just gives you a bunch of workitems to do whatever you want.

-A workitem just runs kernel code.
-The workitem index `get_global_id(0)` can represent whatever you need it to in the kernel.
+The workitem index (`get_global_id(0)` / `@elemnum`) can represent whatever you want in the kernel.

 It can represent `@ptnum`, `@vtxnum`, or `@primnum`, depending what data you read with it.
-It's just a number.

-If using @-bindings, it's better to use `@elemnum` instead of `get_global_id(0)` for consistency.

-But how does it decide the length to run over?
-It depends on the "Run Over" setting in the "Options" tab.
+The only thing that matters is the number of workitems.
+This depends on the "Run Over" setting in the "Options" tab.

 <img src="./images/run_over.png" width="400">